Danogbans/Python-Web-Address-Scraper/README.md

 python scrape.py
 ```
 ## Usage
-- Simply execute the scraper.py script to fetch, parse, and store addresses:
+- Simply execute the scrape.py script to fetch, parse, and store addresses:
 ```bash
 python scrape.py
 ```
+- Automated Scheduling:
+- Enable periodic scraping by scheduling the main function.
+By default, it runs daily.